Professor-G/pyBIA/docs/source/Catalog Generation.rst

 Automatic detection (no input positions)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you provide a 2D image containing many sources and do not specify positions, pyBIA will run segmentation on the full frame and build a catalog for all detected sources:
+If you provide a 2D image containing various sources and do not specify positions, pyBIA will run segmentation on the full frame and build a catalog for all detected sources:

 .. code-block:: python

    from pyBIA import catalog

-   # Instantiate the Catalog class (data is the image)
+   # Instantiate the Catalog class (data is the image array)
    cat = catalog.Catalog(data)

-   # Run source detection, computing photometric and morphological features
+   # Run source detection and compute photometric and morphological features
    cat.create(save_file=True)

    # The catalog is stored in the ``cat.cat`` attribute